scottberke/data-structures/basic_composites/graphs/graphs.md

 ## Description
 Graphs are similar to trees in that they contain a set of nodes or vertices.
 Graphs can either be **directed** or **undirected**.
 Directed graphs can be thought of as having vertices that are connected by one-way streets while undirected graphs would have two-way streets.

 A pair of two vertices `(i, j)` is called an edge.
 The preceding edge can be thought of as an edge existing between node `i` and node `j`.
+The **degree** of a vertex or node is is the number of edges connected to the vertex.
+A graph is considered **weighted** if edges in the graph have values representing a weight or cost/time between the vertices.
+A graph is colored when colors are assigned to the vertices in the graph where no adjacent vertices have the same color.

 If a path exists between each pair of nodes then the graph would be considered connected.
 A connected graph means that there are no unreachable nodes in the graph.